Protecting yourself against bullying

 De-stressing outside of work

-Alan was an insurance adjustor.
-He was a single father of two adolescent children, a baseball coach for his daughter’s team, a volunteer at his local hospital and the primary caretaker of his aging mother.
-Alan perceived that he was being bullied by a co-worker and tried to have the behaviour addressed, but he did not have evidence to support his complaint.
-He began to experience headaches and nausea every morning on his way to work, and at work he lost confidence as he began to make errors on even routine tasks.
+Alan perceived a co-worker was bullying him.
+He tried to have the behaviour addressed, but he didn’t have evidence to support his complaint.
+He began to experience headaches and nausea every morning on his way to work.
+At work he lost confidence when he made errors on even routine tasks.

 Increasing self-care